chidiwilliams/chidiwilliams.com/content/post/2020-year-in-review.md

 I and some friends from the Nigerian tech community frequently have conversations on Twitter about designing software systems.
 We would discuss questions like: "How would you build X?" or "Why would you choose X tool/library over Y?".

 And at some point, I felt like those discussions would be more effective in a more structured and accessible environment.
-Sometime in August, I spoke with two friends of mine (one of them runs [@SystemTuesday](https://twitter.com/SystemTuesday)), and we set up a Discord server.'''
+Sometime in August, I spoke with two friends of mine (one of them runs [@SystemTuesday](https://twitter.com/SystemTuesday)), and we set up a Discord server.

 Since then, we've run about 3 group call sessions on the server to discuss different questions and share resources related to systems design.
 About 30-40 people join the calls on average.